thisisqubika/react-native-template/README.md

 #### iOS
 The basic idea in iOS is to have one scheme per environment file, so you can easily alternate between them.

-Start by creating a new scheme:
+To create a new scheme:
 - In the Xcode menu, go to Product > Scheme > Edit Scheme
 - Click Duplicate Scheme on the bottom
 - Give it a proper name on the top left.
-For instance: "Production"
+For instance: "qa"
 - Then edit the newly created scheme to make it use a different env file.
 From the same "manage scheme" window:

 Expand the "Build" settings on left
 - Click "Pre-actions", and under the plus sign select "New Run Script Action"
-- Where it says "Type a script or drag a script file", type: `echo ".env.production" > /tmp/envfile` replacing .env.production with your file
+- Where it says "Type a script or drag a script file", type: `echo ".env.qa" > /tmp/envfile` replacing `.env.qa` with your file.

 ## Styleguide
 For coding styling we decided to go with ESLint and [React Native community's styleguide](https://github.com/facebook/react-native/tree/master/packages/eslint-config-react-native-community#readme).